ldimitrov/currency-converter-spa-pwa/README.md

 Than you should be able to access the app locally http://localhost:3000/

 # TODOS
+* implement service-worker and add manifest.json for native support (PWA)
 * bundle all scripts in a single request
 * write tests, tests, tests